Soft Skills Interview Queries

 6. Are teamwork events and team meetings important to you?

-Hiring managers want to see that you can prioritize tasks based on their importance, manage to-do lists and schedules, and deliver results on time.
+Hiring managers want to see that you can prioritize tasks based on their importance, manage to-do lists and schedules, and deliver results on schedule.
 Plus, they want to check the candidate's ability to maintain a balance and set aside less urgent tasks when necessary.

 2. How do you prioritize tasks if you have multiple top-priority tasks on your plate?